eficode-academy/istio-katas/04-egress-traffic.md

 the external service.
 To demonstrate this you will create a virtual service for traffic to httpbin with a timeout of `0.5s`.

-> The api service asks httpbin.org for a response delay of 1 second.
+> The api service asks httpbin.org for a response delay of 1 second and since we are now enforcing a local timeout of 0.5s we are basically configuring the external call to timeout!

 Create a file called `api-egress-vs.yaml` in `04-egress-traffic/start/`.